tbringloe/Bioinformatics-CrashCourse/README.md

 Using the tutorials provided here, students are expected to distil these whole genome sequencing datasets into information that would allow inferences regarding species present in algal turf samples.
 Students should consult the files provided here, including sample metadata, and follow links to relevant sites for more information.
 Some of the computationally intensive steps have been completed a priori, but labs nonetheless guide students through the concepts underpinning bioinformatics otherwise carried out in a high performance computing environment.
 A project report detailing species found within a particular algal turf sample is expected, including introduction, methods, results, and discussion, along with supplemental code and one figure generated in R.

 ## Disclaimer
 The material presented here is intended as a basic introduction to bioinformatics.
-The topics covered are by no means comprehensive.
+The topics covered are by no means comprehensive, and potentially more efficient coding options are certainly available.
 The intention is to provide students with exposure.
 The information is accurate to the best of my knowledge, and targetted toward biological students with a desire to incorporate computational methods into their learning.
 The material is not intended to foster formal learning in coding, scripting, understandning computional theory, ect.
 It is simply meant to get students introduced to bioinformatics and gain some momentum applying principals of read quality assessment, assembly, mapping, and extracting biological information from concensus sequences.
 The material could serve as an initial framework for expanding into a fully fledged course.

 ## Tutorial 1 Linux based commands